dumorewithcode/purl/README.md

   <a href="#installation">Installation</a>
 </p>

-Made this with the intent to learn go and because I wanted it but couldn't find a standalone tool that does this quickly.
+Made this with the intent to learn go and because I wanted it and couldn't find a standalone tool that does this quickly.
 Any advice and contribution is welcomed.

 ## Usage:
 Examples: